El Cabanyal Highlights

 The urban planning of the Cabanyal neighbourhood is orthogonal.
 The grid of the plan is the result of building the houses using as reference the line of the beach on one hand and the irrigation channels of the River Túria that flowed into the sea on the other.
 The channels are now streets dividing the neighbourhood in three areas: Canyamelar, Cabanyal and Cap de França, from South to North.

-The Marina opens to the public just south of the promenade and is the result of a great work that changed the port to host the America’s Cup regatta celebrations in 2007 and 2010, and Formula-1 between 2008 and 2012.
-Now that the era of big events is over, the Marina is now an open space for strolling, enjoying the gastronomy, doing sport and, of course, sailing.
+The port Marina is open to the public just south of the promenade and is the result of a great work that changed the port to host the America’s Cup regatta celebrations in 2007 and 2010, and Formula-1 between 2008 and 2012.
+Now that the era of big events is over, the Marina is now an open space for strolling, enjoying the gastronomy, doing sports and, of course, sailing.

 Cabanyal Cabañal